Cohaw

 Cohaw is a Neolithic double court tomb located 4 kilometres south-east of Cootehill, County Cavan, Ireland.
-The tomb lies on a ridge overlooking a small tributary of the Annagh river.
+The tomb lies on a ridge overlooking a small tributary of the River Annalee which flows into Lough Oughter.

 History

 Court-tombs are among the earliest megalithic monuments to be built in Ireland, and there are more than three hundred examples in the country.
 Court tombs often include a ceremonial courtyard set in front of a burial vault.
 Courts were built in a variety of shapes, with oval or circular forms predominating.